Château: Château de Vaux-le-Vicomte

-The Château de Vaux-le-Vicomte is a baroque French château located in Maincy, near Melun, 55 km southeast of Paris in the Seine-et-Marne département of France.
+The Château de Vaux-le-Vicomte is a baroque French château located in Maincy, near Melun, 55km southeast of Paris in the Seine-et-Marne département of France.
 It was built by Louis Le Vau from 1658 to 1661 for Nicolas Fouquet, Marquis de Belle-Isle (Belle-Île-en-Mer), Viscount of Melun and Vaux, the superintendent of finances of Louis XIV.
 The interior was lavishly decorated by painter Charles Le Brun.
-Louis Le Vau as well as Charles Le Brun were later called by Louis XIV to work at Versailles.
+Louis XIV later called Louis Le Vau as well as Charles Le Brun to work at Versailles.

 Château de Versailles

 The Palace of Versailles, or in French Château de Versailles, is a royal château in Versailles, in the Île-de-France region of France.
 When the château was built, Versailles was a country village; today, however, it is a wealthy suburb of Paris, some 20 kilometres (12 miles) southwest of the French capital.
 The court of Versailles was the centre of political power in France from 1682, when Louis XIV moved from Paris, until the royal family was forced to return to the capital in October 1789 after the beginning of the French Revolution.
-Versailles is therefore famous not only as a building but as a symbol of the system of absolute monarchy of the Ancien Régime.
+Versailles is therefore famous not only as a building but also as a symbol of the absolute monarchy of the Ancien Régime.